The League of Gentlemen: Other

 The League of Gentlemen book, A Local Book for Local People, released between the second and third series, describes Royston Vasey's history in a brochure, from its beginnings, as mentioned in an appendix to the Domesday Book as "an hutte with a pigge outside" to the construction of the town hall in the late 1930s, as designed by Albert Speer.
-The endpapers of the book show real maps of northern England turned upside down and with fictional place names, Royston Vasey corresponding to the real town of Settle, North Yorkshire (close by to Panties / Giggleswick).
+The endpapers of the book show real maps of northern England turned upside down and with fictional place names, Royston Vasey corresponding to the real town of Settle, North Yorkshire (close by to Panties/Giggleswick).

 The town's most featured landmarks include the Local Shop, an angelic war memorial, H. Briss & Son Butchers, the St Mary of Bethlehem hospital, the Windermere B&B, and the local Job Centre.

 Filming location

-Filming of the television series took place in the Derbyshire village of Hadfield, located in a Pennines valley.
-The "Local Shop" is a purpose-built building on nearby Marsden Moor.
-The opening sequences show a poster for a missing finger.
-The area code to call is (01484) the area code for Huddersfield.
+Filming of the television series mainly took place in the Derbyshire village of Hadfield, located in a Pennines valley.
 The League considered a number of filming locations before settling on Hadfield.
 Another town to feature prominently in the series was Bacup in Rossendale, and the West Yorkshire town of Todmorden was used for some later scenes.
+Other locations include Glossop, Gamesley, and Hope Valley in Derbyshire; Marsden and Sowerby Bridge in West Yorkshire; and Mottram in Greater Manchester.

+The "Local Shop" is a purpose-built building on nearby Marsden Moor.